 Sober.Buzz The Sober Token : Ticker $BUZZ

-Sober the Sober Token spreading the good $BUZZ!
-Sober is the cryptocurrency being developed by alcoholics and addicts in recovery with the goal of creating a global sober community using the $BUZZ token as its foundation.

-AUSTIN, Texas, May 2, 2025 /PRNewswire/ -- Sober is the Sober Token spreading the good $BUZZ.
+AUSTIN, Texas – May 2, 2025 – Sober is the Sober Token spreading the good $BUZZ.
 Sober is the cryptocurrency being developed by alcoholics and addicts in recovery with the goal of creating a global sober community that supports each other, supports those with the desire to overcome their addiction and supports those supporting loved ones in recovery.
 Sober was created with the intention to help as many people as possible break free from the chains of addiction while believing it's never too late to live a healthy and sober life with the good $BUZZ.

-CEO Josh Case said, "As an alcoholic and addict who has struggled with addiction for years, including three trips to rehabs, I never truly believed I could stop without being completely miserable; I tried so many times.
-Somehow the thought of not drinking or using was worse than the damage I could do in my addiction.
-It was only when I understood alcohol and drugs were the improper tools I was using to deal with my mental health issues that I was able to truly start recovering.
-I am passionate about doing what I can to help other alcoholics and addicts find the same peace of mind I am so grateful others helped me find, so the team and I created Sober and the $BUZZ token to be the platform to spread the good $BUZZ."

 The Sober team has plans to develop the following token utilities with the communities involvement to spread the good $BUZZ: